seanpm2001/Green-Star-OS/README.md

 ##### Korean Won

-The currency of North Korea is the North Korean Won `₩` with the code `KPW`
+The currency of North Korea is the North Korean Won `₩` with the code `KPW` it is not to be confused with the South Korean Won.

 #### Human rights